Research

 Using copy number alterations (CNAs) as markers, we have developed CNETML,the first program to jointly infer the tree topology, node ages, and CNA rates from longitudinal samples.

-We are interested to develop new methods to enrich the toolbox of cancer phylogenetics.
+With the recent MRC award, we will develop better methods to enrich the toolbox of cancer phylogenetics.

 References: